dime-coin/electrum-docs/faq.rst

   longer be able to use your wallet once the upgrade is complete.

-- Note: The "Addresses" tab will not show any addresses the first time you launch Electrum-Dime after an upgrade.
+- The "Addresses" tab will not show any addresses the first time you launch Electrum-Dime after an upgrade.
 This is expected behavior.
 Restart Electrum-Dime after the upgrade is complete and your addresses will be available.